Lunch Box Ramen

 In any given school year, I estimate that our household alone will have churned out somewhere in the neighborhood of 500 lunches.

 No wonder it can get a little old.

 The one downside to ramen is that it’s high in sodium.
 You can opt to use less of the spice packet, which may work just fine if your household favors their food mildly flavored.
-Mine do not (I spied Mr. Mom’s Kitchen salting his already salty baked beans last night).
+Mine do not (I spied Mr. Mom’s Kitchen salting his already salty baked beans during a recent meal).

 So…one lunch down.
 499 to go.
 I’d love some help.
 What inspired lunch box ideas do you have?